paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-Unlike Export, where we are able to send messages to any Python library directly and get values returned, here, we're tied to the C++ `main` function, which brings in messages from Elixir in a buffer of bytes.
+Unlike Export, where we are able to send messages to any Python library directly and get values returned, here, we're tied to the C++ `main` function, which brings in messages from Elixir in through a buffer of bytes.

 ---